Jaimeloeuf/simple-github-pages-deploy/README.md

 # simple-github-pages-deploy
-Simple CLI tool to deploy to github pages
+Simple CLI tool to deploy to github pages.

+Code is directly placed in /bin to make npm CLI create the CLI commands within /node_modules when installing this without having to go through an additonal build/release step of copying the file over.

 ## Usage
 ### CLI Options